Project-DeepBlue-Juggling/Jugglebot/environments/README.md

 ## Introduction

 This is a preview of the environment provisioning project.
-Currently, the instructions and scripts encompass provisioning an Ubuntu-24.04 for WSL2 host that runs the Docker Engine for Linux that has Qemu integration installed and that has the Qemu arm64 emulator registered.
-Ansible tasks perform the bulk of the provisioning.
-Those tasks could be run on any vanilla Ubuntu host.
+Currently, the instructions and scripts encompass provisioning two shell environments: (1) an Ubuntu-24.04 for WSL2 host that runs the Docker Engine for Linux that has Qemu integration installed and that has the Qemu arm64 emulator registered and (2) an Ubuntu-20.04 docker container that uses a native platform base image.
+Ansible tasks and a Dockerfile perform the bulk of the provisioning.
-Eventually, we will use those tasks to provision a simpler development environment within a Docker image that can cater to casual contributors.
-However, the current phase of the project is focused on building tooling that is usable within H. Low's workflow on the hardware prototyping environment (aka the production environment aka Prod).

 ## Instructions